craigmcn/craigmcn.github.io/_posts/2010/2010-08-25-life-lessons-from-the-big-cracker.md

 ---
 title: Life Lessons from the Big Cracker
 date: 2010-08-25T21:21:59+00:00
-excerpt: "If you recall, awhile back I posted a blog about regrets.
+excerpt: 'If you recall, awhile back I posted a blog about regrets.
 The only comment was from Big T who advised, &#8220;No regrets!
-Forge ahead!&#8221;  And I am."
+Forge ahead!&#8221;  And I am.'
 layout: post
 categories:
   - Opinion